ocaml/dune/doc/concepts.rst

 As a result, if you execute the command from the original directory, it will only see the basename.

-To understand why this is important, let's consider this dune file living in ``src/foo``:
+To understand why this is important, let's consider this Dune file living in ``src/foo``:

 ::